BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 #### PRONE MODELS

-Sometimes, models that are lying down will find themselves Engaged in a Fight — this can be a very dangerous predicament for the unfortunate model on the ground.
+Sometimes, models that are lying down will find themselves Engaged in a Fight â€” this can be a very dangerous predicament for the unfortunate model on the ground.

-Whilst Prone, models may never Charge an enemy, if a Prone model is charged, they fight as normal — with one exception.
+Whilst Prone, models may never Charge an enemy, if a Prone model is charged, they fight as normal â€” with one exception.
 If the Prone model wins the Fight, they will make no Strikes against their enemies ([see page 46)], but may immediately stand up instead if they wish.

 If the Prone model loses the Duel roll, they will Back Away as normal, moving 1" whilst remaining Prone.
 Backing away cannot be used to stand a model up.
 When resolving Strikes against a Prone model, they are always considered to be Trapped.